How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Keeping It Simple to Maintain Interest

 Whatever you decide to include in your emails, the Content Marketing Institute recommends they be “simple and focused.”
 Stick to one topic.
 If you must add more information, mention it briefly after the body of the email.
 Too many details can stop the flow and decrease interest.
-The text should be conversational and helpful, written in a tone appropriate for your style and brand and your target market or buyer’s “persona.”
+The text should be conversational and helpful, written in a tone appropriate for your brand and your target market or buyer’s “persona.”

 Some experts recommend the average newsletter be 300 words or fewer — or about six to seven lines of text per message — with simple words, short sentences, and action verbs.

-Another of their usability studies of ten emails showed that “users have highly emotional reactions to newsletters.”
-Because they arrive regularly in their inboxes, readers tend to see them as an ongoing relationship, with more of a bond between them and the company than a website or a blog.
-And the format must be simple.
-Only 23 percent read them thoroughly.
-Users skimmed, scanned, or didn’t open the rest.
+• Another of their usability studies of ten emails showed “users have highly emotional reactions to newsletters.”
+Because they arrive regularly in their inboxes, they tend to see them as an ongoing relationship, with more of a bond between them and the company than a website or a blog.

 Later, we’ll cover how to create a newsletter template to house your content.